Soteria-Network/SoterG-Stratum-Proxy/README.md

      ```
    - Use your chosen username/password when configuring the miner.

-#### Note : The first run of stratum.bat is setup, and the second run of stratum.bat (generated in the main folder) is the actual launcher.
+#### Note : The first run of stratum.bat is setup, and the second run of run.bat (generated in the main folder) is the actual launcher.
 ---

 #### Linux/macOS users should run the pip command manually.